andrewlalis/andrewlalis/README.md

 ## 👋 I'm Andrew, and this is my GitHub profile!

-I'm a software engineer, and co-founder of [Gyrobian Software & Consulting](https://www.gyrobian.nl/).
+I'm a software engineer.
 I specialize in the following technologies:

 - *Programming languages* such as Java, C, D, Python, Lua, Javascript, Bash, and PHP
 - *Databases* such as PostgreSQL, MySQL, MariaDB, SQLite, H2, Redis, and MongoDB